bundoggity/django/README.md

 # django

-Django application built to send and recieve mail from users on the platform
+Django application built to send and recieve emails from users on the platform